The marketing industry is constantly changing, and that’s particularly true of digital channels.

 And while it can certainly be effective for this goal, it also shows clear potential to drive sales and other high-impact conversions.

-Video has quickly grown in popularity, with US companies spending over $13 billion on video ads in 2017 — and that number is predicted to increase to over $22 billion by 2021.
+Video has quickly grown in popularity, with US companies spending over $13 billion on video ads in 2017 — and that number has increased to over $22 billion in 2021.

 As marketers gain more experience with video, they’ve also become more successful in creating videos that retain viewers’ attention.